You can read a detailed overview of Sample Manager, LabKey's sample management software

 Does each workflow job depend on the completion of the previous job?
 Or can you have multiple jobs underway simultaneously?
 Can you configure which job is dependent on which other job?

 Each workflow job can begin/proceed independently of all other jobs.
 You can have as many jobs underway simultaneously as you like.
 If you want to have actions that proceed in a sequence, consider whether these should be defined as tasks

 within a single larger job, rather than separate jobs.

 In the future, we hope to add an administrative option to make a job dependent upon completion of another job, but at present this is not supported.
 In the meantime, you could also consider having a 'check for previous job completion' task at the start of the job you want to happen 'next'.

 Sample Manager and LabKey Server

 Yes, if you are using Sample Manager as part of a Premium Edition of LabKey Server, your application will be running on the same server as your other LabKey projects.
-After loading assay data into Sample Manager, you can access it via traditional LabKey Server folder management tools and copy that data into your study on the same server.
+After loading assay data into Sample Manager, you can access it via traditional LabKey Server folder management tools and link that data into your study on the same server.

 Can Sample Manager make use of assays already defined in my LabKey Server?

 Yes, if you have defined Standard Assays in the scope available to your integrated Sample Manager application, you will see them in the list of assay designs.
 You may need to map one of the columns to your sample information before you can use them.